Eat Your Way to Better Hair: The Ultimate Beauty-From-Within Guide

 Avocados: The Hydration Hero

-Avocados are loaded with healthy fats and vitamin E, both of which support scalp health and hair softness.
-Vitamin E helps protect hair cells from oxidative stress, which is a major factor in brittle, weak strands.
+Avocados are high in healthy fats and vitamin E, both of which support scalp health and hair softness.
+Vitamin E helps protect hair cells from oxidative stress, a significant factor in brittle, weakened strands.

-Try it: Mash onto toast, add to salads, or blend into your green smoothie.
+Try it: Mash onto toast, add to salads, or blend into a green smoothie.

 Nuts & Seeds: The Growth Garnish

-Almonds, walnuts, flaxseeds, chia seeds—these little powerhouses are packed with zinc, selenium, and essential fatty acids.
-Zinc in particular supports hair tissue growth and repair, while selenium promotes scalp health.
+Almonds, walnuts, flaxseeds, chia seeds: these are packed with zinc, selenium, and essential fatty acids.
+Zinc in particular supports hair tissue growth and repair, while selenium promotes a healthy scalp environment.

-Try it: Sprinkle on oatmeal or yogurt, or keep a trail mix in your bag for a hair-loving snack on the go.
+Try it: Sprinkle on oatmeal or yogurt, or keep a small container of trail mix on hand for a nourishing snack throughout the day.

-Try it: Blend into smoothies, sprinkle over coconut yogurt, or eat them straight from the bowl.
+Try it: Blend into smoothies, spoon over coconut yogurt, or eat them on their own.